Raine Spencer, Countess Spencer: Countess of Dartmouth

 Following her marriage, Lady Dartmouth began to take a strong interest in politics.
-At age 23, she became the youngest member of Westminster City Council as a Conservative.
+At age 23, she became the youngest member of Westminster City Council as a Conservative, working from her home in Grosvenor Square.
 As Lady Lewisham, and later Lady Dartmouth, she remained in local government for the following 17 years.
-She sat on Westminster's town planning, parks and personnel committees, and was later elected to represent Lewisham South on the London County Council, then Richmond on the Greater London Council.
+She sat on Westminster's town planning, parks and personnel committees, and was later elected to represent Lewisham South on the London County Council, then Richmond upon Thames on the Greater London Council.
 In this capacity she took a special interest in environmental planning and ancient buildings.
 She chaired the Covent Garden Development Committee and the government working party for the United Nations Conference on the Human Environment in Stockholm.

-In 1973 she began a relationship with John Spencer, Viscount Althorp, her colleague on an architectural heritage committee.
-The Earl and Countess of Dartmouth were consequently divorced in 1976.
+In 1973, she began an affair with John Spencer, Viscount Althorp, her colleague on an architectural heritage committee.
+The Earl and Countess of Dartmouth divorced in 1976.

 Countess Spencer

 Viscount Althorp succeeded his father as the 8th Earl Spencer on 9 June 1975.
-The Earl Spencer and Raine, Countess of Dartmouth were married at Caxton Hall, London, on 14 July 1976.
+The Earl Spencer and Raine, Countess of Dartmouth, were married at Caxton Hall, London, on 14 July 1976.
 As Countess Spencer, Raine was unpopular with her stepdaughter Lady Diana Spencer and her siblings, who referred to their stepmother as "Acid Raine".

-In 1978 Lord Spencer suffered a brain haemorrhage; his wife nursed him, and his recovery is credited to her care and devotion coupled with the use of an untested drug.
+In 1978, Lord Spencer suffered a brain haemorrhage; his wife nursed him, and his recovery is credited to her care and devotion coupled with the use of an untested drug.
 Following her husband's illness, Lady Spencer was widely criticised by the press and conservationists for her redecoration of Althorp, the Spencer family seat; it was felt that the heavy use of new gilding and wallpapers failed to compensate for the missing treasures which included, besides properties and land, works by Sir Anthony van Dyck and Thomas Gainsborough, furniture, china, porcelain, silver, gold, and family documents sold to fund the project and necessary restoration of the house.